-- BIC-TCP.
-Figure 8 shows examples of the cwnd time history of BIC-TCP following startup of a second flow.
-It can seen that as the path propagation delay increases the cwnd's converge increasingly slowly, not reaching fairness within the 10 minute duration of these tests when the path propagation delay is large.
-This behaviour manifests itself in Figure 3 as a fall in the measured fairness as propagation delay increases. - HTCP.
-Figure 9 shows cwnd time histories of H-TCP following startup of a second flow.
+- BIC-TCP: Fig. 8 shows examples of the cwnd time history of BIC-TCP following startup of a second flow.
+It can seen that as the path propagation delay increases the cwnd's converge increasingly slowly, not reaching fairness within the 10-min duration of these tests when the path propagation delay is large.
+This behavior manifests itself in Fig. 3 as a fall in the measured fairness as propagation delay increases. - HTCP: Fig. 9 shows cwnd time histories of H-TCP following startup of a second flow.
 The equal sharing achieved between the two competing flows is evident.

-B. Fairness with different RTTs
+B. Fairness With Different RTTS

-Figure 10 shows the ratio of measured throughputs when the propagation delay of the first flow is held constant at 162ms and the propagation delay of the second flow is varied.
-Again, Results are shown both for a bottleneck link bandwidth of 10 Mb/s and 250Mb/s.
-Results are shown when the queue is sized at 20% BDP but similar results are also obtained when the queue is 100% BDP.
-The results shown are also for no web traffic as we find that the level of web traffic has little impact on the measured fairness, see Section V-G for further details.
-As a check on our experimental setup, also plotted on Figure 10 are the throughputs for standard TCP predicted by theory[19].
+Fig. 10 shows the ratio of measured throughputs when the propagation delay of the first flow is held constant at 162 ms and the propagation delay of the second flow is varied.
+Again, results are shown both for a bottleneck link bandwidth of 10 and 250 Mb/s.
+Results are shown when the queue is sized at 20% BDP.